pekrau/kth_report/README.md

 In addition, the Volume Data files attached to each report is also used.

-To perform the operations below, you need to be logged in as an admin or staff account at https://reporting.scilifelab.se/
+To perform the operations below, you need to be logged in as an admin or staff account at `https://reporting.scilifelab.se/`

+My location for the input files are `~/Nextcloud/Årsrapport 2021/`

 ## Create the aggregate files

-1. Go to the form for this year's Facility reports in the Reporting Portal.
+1. Go to the form for this year's Unit (Facility) reports in the Reporting Portal.

 2. Click on the button "Aggregate".